Verona Quartet Opens 2016-2017 Recital Series at Center for the Arts

 The Verona Quartet’s members hail from the United States, Canada, and Singapore, and hold degrees from Indiana University’s Jacobs School of Music, Cleveland Institute of Music, Oberlin Conservatory, Rice University’s Shepherd School of Music and Eastman School of Music.

 Originally known as the Wasmuth Quartet, they were the inaugural Graduate Quartet-in-Residence at Indiana University, where they were mentored chiefly by the Pacifica Quartet, Alexander Kerr, Atar Arad, and Eric Kim.
 The Quartet has collaborated with artists such as Pedja Muzijevic and Jean-Michel Fonteneau, and has worked with members of the Alban Berg, American, Brentano, Cavani, Cleveland, Fine Arts, Guarneri, Miami, Tokyo, Vermeer, and London Haydn Quartets.

 The Recital Series at Pepperdine University has delighted audiences with new and emerging classical musicians since 1993.
 With intimate Sunday afternoon performances in Raitt Recital Hall, the series is nationally known for the high quality of its performances, the stunning location, the beautiful and acoustically superior venues, and the engagement and loyalty of its audience.
 Many of the featured artists have gone on to significant critical and professional acclaim, including cellist Johannes Moser, pianist Haochen Zhang, soprano Jessica Rivera, and cellist Alisa Weilerstein.

 Ticket prices range between $10 and $28 and are required for attendance.
-For additional information about the performance, and to purchase tickets, visit the Center for the Arts page on the Pepperdine University website.
+For additional information about the performance, and to purchase tickets, visit the Center for the Arts website.